Healthy, Strong Nails: Your Nail Care 101 Guide

 Strong healthy nails from Atelier Anaiis, Philadelphia's health-first nail care studio.

-Unfortunately, women are often forced to choose between the three.
-You can have one or the other.
-And after years of choosing to have beautiful nails, nail health degrades — ironically leading to healthy nails flying back to the top of the wish list.
+And after years of choosing to have pretty nails, nail health degrades — ironically leading to healthy nails flying back to the top of the wish list.

-As Philadelphia’s nail care experts, we help women escape what we call “The Tyranny of the OR” — the false choice between beauty and health — so you can have all three: natural nails that feel great, look beautiful, and are healthy.
+As Philadelphia’s nail care experts, we help women escape what we call “The Tyranny of the OR” — the false choice between beauty and health.

-In this article, we share ten keys (five things to do and five things not to do) that will help you achieve healthy, strong, natural nails.
-Because health is the foundation of everything we do.
+Today, we share ten keys (five things to do and five things not to do) that will help you have healthy and strong natural nails.

-Achieving Healthy, Strong Nails
+Growing Healthy, Strong Nails

 We’re reminded of the saying, “When you’re born, you look like your parents.
 But when you die, you look like your decisions.”